Italy's 5-Star tours Europe in bid to sink Renzi's referendum

 "I will vote 'Yes', because living abroad you see even more clearly how slow and bureaucratic Italy is, and my impression is that the reform will help to make things simpler," he said.

 The 2013 election was just the latest to turn on Italians abroad.
-In 2006, it was the foreign vote that gave center-left leader Romano Prodi his majority in the upper house Senate.
+In 2006, it was the foreign vote that gave centre-left leader Romano Prodi his majority in the upper house Senate.

 5-Star is not the only party wooing Italy's emigrants.